PrehensileTales/openldap-container/README.md

 * pmi
 * ppolicy

+By default the container loads `core cosine inetorgperson`

 `INITIAL_SUFFIX_DN_`<string>
 `INITIAL_ORGANIZATION_`<string>

 Allows the creation of initial suffixes when the container is first started.
 By default:
 ```
 INITIAL_SUFFIX_DN_1="dc=example,dc=com"